mavlink/MAVSDK-docs/en/api_reference/classmavsdk_1_1_mavsdk.md

 ```

-Callback type for discover and timeout notifications.
+Callback type for discover and timeout notifications (deprecated).

+> **Note** This typedef is deprecated because the UUID is replaced by uid with 18 bytes.

 **Parameters**